A veteran finds a unique approach to recovery amongst pigs and gardens at Blanchet Farm.

 After serving two tours in Afghanistan, Airborne Paratrooper Lindsey Stolz was diagnosed with Post Traumatic Stress Disorder (PTSD).
 A disorder in which a person has difficulty recovering after experiencing or witnessing a terrifying event.
-Back at home with his family in Oregon, he abused drugs and alcohol.
-It put a strain on his marriage and he left his family to get help.
+Back at home with his family in Oregon, he abused drugs and alcohol to cope.
+His substance abuse put a strain on his marriage and he left his family to get help with recovery.

-Veteran’s Affairs (VA) got him into substance abuse treatment programs but he continued to relapse.
+Veteran’s Affairs (VA) got him into substance abuse treatment programs but he would soon relapse.
 The traditional approach to recovery wasn’t working for him.
 He needed something different.

 “If I knew that a place like Blanchet Farm existed, I would have come sooner,” Stolz says.
 “The things that have really helped me here are the solitude and working with animals.
 I never really thought of myself as an animal person.
 I realized that with PTSD it can be tough to do social stuff.
 Even though I love talking to people it can leave me feeling worn out.
 So, to go down to the pigs and be able to think, ‘What do they need right now?’
 It makes me feel really good.
 I get to show some love and feel some love without having the stress of “Oh, did I do it right?”

-The farm one hour outside Portland offers men something traditional rehab programs do not, the opportunity to do physical work every day.
-Residents of the farm rise every morning at 5 am to begin their assigned chores.
-Gardening, cooking, caring for farm animals, cleaning, beekeeping, or maintenance keep each man busy until 2 pm.
+The farm outside Portland in Carlton, OR, offers men something traditional rehab programs do not, the opportunity to do meaningful physical work daily.
+Residents of the farm rise every morning at 5 a.m. to begin assigned chores.
+Gardening, cooking, caring for animals, beekeeping, woodworking, and building maintenance keep each man busy until 2 p.m.

-After living at Blanchet Farm for three months Stolz has gained a better understanding of his past decisions and is making a plan for his future with the help of a Case Manager.
+After three months of living at Blanchet Farm Stolz says he’s gained a better understanding of his past decisions and is making a plan for his future with the help of a Case Manager.